Noura bint Abdul Rahman Al Saud

 Noura bint Abdul Rahman Al Saud (نورة بنت عبد الرحمن آل سعود Noura bint ʿAbd ar Raḥman Āl Suʿūd; 1875 – July 1950) was the eldest daughter of Abdul Rahman bin Faisal, Emir of Nejd, and the elder sister and adviser of King Abdulaziz of Saudi Arabia.
-Madawi Al Rasheed argues that she is the first example of Saudi royal women who are introduced to support the view of the progressive royalty.
+Madawi Al Rasheed argues that she is the first example of Saudi royal women who are introduced to support the view of a progressive royalty.

 Early life

 Noura was born in Riyadh in 1875.
 She was the eldest daughter of Abdul Rahman bin Faisal bin Turki and full sister of Abdulaziz bin Abdul Rahman, who would establish the modern Saudi Arabia and rule as its first king.
 Noura's other full siblings included Faisal, Bazza, Haya and Saad.
-Their mother was a member of the Sudairi family, Sara bint Ahmed, who died in 1908 or in 1910.
+Their mother was a member of the Sudairi family, Sara bint Ahmed, who died in 1908 or 1910.
 Noura's maternal grandmother was Hessa bint Muhanna bin Saleh Al Nuwairan.
 Noura also had a number of half-siblings from her father's other marriages, including Muhammad, Abdullah, Ahmed, and Musaid.

 Noura and her brother Abdulaziz attended a mosque school in Riyadh when their father was in Hail province under the Al Rashid rule.
-There she learned to read and write from her early years which was a very rare quality for an Arab girl at that period of time.
-In 1891 Noura left Riyadh with her family members when her father was forced to exile.
+There she learned to read and write from her early years which was a very rare quality for an Arab girl at the time.
+In 1891 Noura left Riyadh with her family members when her father was forced into exile.